Nikon Flash for Z Cameras

 The Z50 has a built-in flash unit, which is somewhat similar to the SB-300 in capabilities (i.e., lower power and few features).

 If you stick a CLS flash in the hot shoe of a Z camera, it'll work.
 You may have to make the settings on the flash and not with the camera menus/controls, but it'll work.
 With a caveat: the Autofocus Assist Lamp in all the Speedlights does not work with the Z cameras.
-That's because it uses low visibility red patterns to throw on subjects, and the Z system autofocus sensors are sensitive to blue light, not red.
+That's because it uses low visibility red patterns to throw on subjects, and the Z system autofocus sensors are on the the blue/green photosites rows, and are sensitive to blue/green light, not red.
 This is one reason why I've asked "where's the Z System Flash?"
 Lack of flash focus assist is a primary drawback to event shooting with the Z6 and Z7, for instance, as you can't get flash assist for focus in really low light.

 Wireless capabilities are another area where we have slight issues with flash on the Z cameras:

-• The Z50 internal flash doesn't support optical wireless.
+• The Z50 and Z50 II internal flashes don't support optical wireless.
 You'll need a Commander-capable Speedlight in the hot shoe for that.

 The real "gotcha" that tends to surprise Z camera owners has to do with the viewfinder.
 Normally, almost everyone always shoots with Custom Setting #D8 (Apply settings to live view) to On (in some cameras and firmware updates, that’s moved to #D9).
 That means you see the White Balance, Picture Control, and exposure settings in play while you're composing.
 But obviously, the flash isn't firing while you're composing, so its contribution isn't reflected.
 Indeed, Nikon has slowly moved from fill flash only to more of a subject/fill flash balance in their defaults over time, so suddenly your viewfinder goes darker—or completely dark in some studio situations with certain settings—when you're using flash.
 If you're using flash, CSM #D8 (for Z6, Z7; may be a different setting on other cameras) will be automatically set to Off